MarcusEstr/fend-project-memory-game/README.md

 To play the game, simply click on any of the boxes on screen.
 Your goal is to match the images of each square with its matching pair, somewhere else on the grid.

 Once all pairs have been matched - you win!
 Click "Play Again?" to play again.

+## Resources-References

+This project includes resources from the following:
+1. [Udacity Front End Nanodegree course](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) - This course provided the basic HTML and CSS from which I built off of.
+2. [Google Fonts](https://fonts.google.com/specimen/Abel) - I used the "Abel" font from Google.
+3. [FontAwesome icons](https://fontawesome.com/) - Icons from FontAwesome used for the cards.
+4. [W3Schools Topic on Modals](https://www.w3schools.com/howto/howto_css_modals.asp) - Utilized to learn how to create a modal which shows and hides as necessary.
+5. [MDN setInterval documentation](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) - Utilized to learn the specifics of setInterval for use.
+6. [StackOverflow Shuffle Solution](http://stackoverflow.com/a/2450976) - Provided in starter code by Udacity with attribution to user CoolAJ86.

 ## Contributing